-One of Margo's greatest genealogy accomplishments was proving her mother, Fran's linage to the Revolutionary War.
+One of Margo's greatest genealogy accomplishments was proving her mother, Fran's lineage to the Revolutionary War.
 Margo and Fran received their certificates from the Daughters of the Revolutionary War in the spring of 2012.
-Fran passed two days after she received her certificate.
+Fran passed two days after she received her certification.

-Margo was hot on the Leslie family tree.
+Margo was hot on my mom's family, the Leslie family tree.
 We know our Great grandpa, Charles Leslie had served in the Civil War.
-But she found out his father, Robert our Great, Great grandpa was the Regiment Commander of the 159th Regiment Ohio Volunteer Infantry..
+But she found out his father, Robert our Great, Great-grandpa was the Regiment Commander of the 159th Regiment Ohio Volunteer Infantry.

 He was also known for his writings.
 His Handbook for Young Painters, a volume embodying the substance of his lectures as professor of painting to the Royal Academy, in 1855.
-Google books has a copy on file: http://www.ittybittyurl.com/W2c.
+I located the book on line: http://bit.ly/2LgJYhN.
 Yes, he was an educator, too.
-Some of his writings are still for sale at Barnes and Noble..
+Some of his writings are still for sale at Barnes and Noble.

 Here's a sample of my distant cousin's work – enjoy.